Free Pet Food Bank

 Delaware Animal Services

-We understand that, despite resources we offer to prevent relinquishment, sometimes pet owners still face the hard decision of having to rehome a pet.
+We understand that despite the resources we offer to prevent relinquishment, sometimes pet owners still face the hard decision of having to rehome (surrender or give up) a pet.
 Your pre-planning for this is essential, as our shelter needs time to prepare for every animal we take in and we cannot guarantee a space for every animal.
 You must send a Request to Surrender your pet to Faithful Friends along with a monetary gift to help defray the cost of mandatory vaccinations, daily care, and spay/neuter surgery (if needed) while your pet is awaiting adoption.
 If you cannot make a monetary gift, please talk to our staff about other ways you can help.

 For a CAT, please fill out this Request to Surrender a Cat.